brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Rogues

+- [Ant Man from MCU](https://www.youtube.com/watch?v=ErWEaNhagwk) - Perhaps an odd example, but Ant Man's fighting style revolves around disappearing from sight and reappearing with a surprise attack for an opponent.
+He's not supernaturally strong, but the sneak attacks are powerful.
 - [Arya Stark from _Game of Thrones_](https://www.youtube.com/watch?v=8DJKZHxXnH8) - Arya is a nimble fighter who goes for the killing blow when her enemy is not expecting it.
 She's a great example of a Rogue.
-- [Ant Man from MCU](https://www.youtube.com/watch?v=ErWEaNhagwk) - Perhaps an odd example, but Ant Man's fighting style revolves around disappearing from sight and reappearing with a surprise attack for an opponent.
-He's not supernaturally strong, but the sneak attacks are powerful.
+- [Catwoman/Selina Kyle from DC](https://www.youtube.com/watch?v=8_omgx_Z0OQ) - Far from being a thug on the streets, Catwoman is a sophisticated thief who can handle herself in a fight.
 - [Isabela from Dragon Age 2](/dnd-in-pop-culture/dragon-age/da2-isabela/) - Rogues don't have to be thieves or assassins; a swashbuckling pirate works well as a rogue too.